captainhookphp/hook-installer/README.md

 ## Installation:

-As this is a composer-plugin so the installation method is to use composer for installation.
+As this is a composer-plugin you should use composer to install it.

 ```bash
 $ composer require --dev captainhook/hook-installer
 ```

-Everything else will happen automagically.
+Everything else should happen automagically.

 ## Customize